 More and more companies are already offering virtual coworking spaces and this kind of membership enjoys increasing popularity.
 Virtual offices may turn the tables on your coworking space and switch it from unprofitable to profitable.

 Of course, a virtual workspace will never replace physical.
 It simply helps you be more member-focused and meet the needs of those who:

 - Want to work from home and interact with the community online.

 - Want to work from your workspace but can’t afford it.

 - Want to access new markets in your area but can’t rent an office there.

 Starting a virtual coworking space, don't forget to engage your community from day one.
 Remember that while virtual membership is easier to join, it’s even easier to disengage from.
-Build a strong connection between your physical space and virtual members to ensure their retention and make sure to sign up for our newsletter to get more tips on that.
+Build a strong connection between your physical space and virtual members to ensure their retention.